Dr. Elena Voss

 Voss is precisely maintained: short dark hair cut for efficiency, laboratory-appropriate clothing that never wrinkles, posture that suggests someone who's forgotten what relaxation feels like.
 She's thin—not fashionably, but the thinness of someone who forgets to eat when working—and pale from years under artificial lighting.

 Voss speaks in data.
 Not jargon—she actually thinks in terms of patterns, probabilities, optimal outcomes.
 Conversation with her feels like being processed: she's listening, but she's also categorizing, analyzing, filing information for later use.
+Those who've watched her work describe it as something between surgery and prayer—a precision so total it stops looking human.

 Somewhere beneath the optimization is a person who used to care about things beyond the work.
 Occasionally she surfaces, confused by who she's become.
+Those moments pass quickly.
+The fragment helps them pass.

 Background